nganibaniathule/Portfolio/README.md

 ## Feature Engineering

-In the pursuit of creating an optimal predictive model for Bank Customer Churn, feature engineering played a pivotal role in refining our dataset.
+In the pursuit of creating an optimal predictive model for bank customer churn, feature engineering played a pivotal role in refining our dataset.
 This section outlines the steps taken to enhance the data's suitability for predictive analysis.

 - Column Removal:
    * To streamline our dataset and ensure that we focus on the most relevant features, we made the deliberate choice to remove the 'customer_id' column.
 This decision was informed by the understanding that the 'customer_id' attribute does not contribute any valuable information to our churn predictions.

 - Balancing the Dataset:
-   * Addressing class imbalance is a critical aspect of predictive modeling.
+   * Addressing class imbalance is a critical aspect of predictive modelling.
 We employed two prominent techniques, NearMiss and SMOTE (Synthetic Minority Over-sampling Technique), to address this challenge.
 These techniques aim to balance the distribution of the two classes (churners and non-churners) in the dataset.
 Our results demonstrated that SMOTE was the preferred choice, as it provided notably improved outcomes and a balanced dataset.

-The feature engineering steps taken in this phase were instrumental in refining the dataset, ensuring class balance, and preparing the data for modeling.
+The feature engineering steps taken in this phase were instrumental in refining the dataset, ensuring class balance, and preparing the data for modelling.
 This strategic preparation forms the basis for the subsequent development and evaluation of our predictive model for Bank Customer Churn.

-## Model Selection:
+## Model Selection

-In the quest to develop a robust Bank Customer Churn Prediction model, we embarked on the crucial process of selecting suitable machine learning algorithms.
+In the quest to develop a robust bank customer churn prediction model, we embarked on the crucial process of selecting suitable machine learning algorithms.
 These algorithms are pivotal in our efforts to effectively identify potential churners and facilitate data-driven decision-making within the banking sector.

 The models chosen for this project encompass a diverse range of machine learning techniques, each with unique strengths and capabilities: